Banana Pudding Cups (Rich, Creamy & Homemade)

 • Fresh homemade whipped cream (yes, you can also use cool whip)

-• Extra sliced bananas
+• Extra sliced bananas or fresh berries

-• Sprinkle of toasted shredded coconut.
+• Sprinkle with toasted shredded coconut.

 • Sprinkle with ground cinnamon or nutmeg